ItsZeusBro/Hermetica/README.md

 Overtime many simulations develop that are not invalidated by any contradiction.
 These can be statistically studied overtime to find how they relate to one another, and where they converge overtime becomes stronger and stronger.
 This can lead to a general purpose intelligence if you have math, physics, and natural language converge upon a Universal Logic.
 It should even be able to tell the future and the past with greater accuracy starting from some tautological truth!
 We even stand a good chance of being able to study the Multi-Verse with greater accuracy, black holes, etc...
 Time will tell...

+## More Applications:
+We can eventually encode assembly language instructions and run them in a virtual machine to make middle tier functions for the near term future.
+We want to focus on Sasquatch itself, slowly replacing all of its core functionality to scale its performance.

+Finally, we want to use sasquatch to find an equation that can compute any simulation (any generation of a simulation) in one step